csdms/ivy/lessons/git/git-workflow.md

 $ git checkout mdpiper/update-contributors
 Switched to branch 'mdpiper/update-contributors
 ```
-You can verify that the new branch is current with `git branch`.
+You can verify that the new branch is current with `git branch` or `git status`.

 ## Edit